abcdefg133hi/Wolf_score/README.md

 python3 ./wolf.py -c record.csv:12
 python3 ./wolf.py -p2 record.csv
 ```
-Notice: Make sure that your computer contains "numpy" and "pandas" or you should first package them by
+Notice: Make sure that your computer contains "numpy" and "pandas" or you should first install them by
 ```
 pip install numpy
 pip install pandas